-COVID-19 variants.
 Let’s back up: variants happen when a virus’s genes change or mutate.
 The word ‘mutate’ might sound scary, but it’s actually normal.
 As the virus spreads, it makes copies of itself.
 And sometimes, not all of the same instructions make it into the new copy.
 So it becomes a different version (aka a new strain or variant).
 Typically mutations aren’t a big deal because they don’t always change how a virus behaves.

 The good news?
-Experts say that the vaccines available in the US are believed to be highly effective against the delta variant.
-Important, because Dr. Anthony Fauci said that 99% of the people who died from COVID-19 in June were unvaccinated.
-After missing his July 4 goal of getting 70% of American adults at least partially vaccinated, President Biden has announced measures to get more people inoculated, including door-to-door outreach programs, making vaccines available at workplaces, encouraging employers to offer PTO for employees to get a shot, and stepping up efforts to get vaccines to pediatricians to provide shots to those 12-18 years old.
+Experts say that the vaccines available in the US are believed to be highly effective against the newer variants.
+Important, because 99% of people who died from COVID-19 in June were unvaccinated.
+After President Biden missed his July 4 goal of getting 70% of American adults at least partially vaccinated (a milestone that was reached in early August), he announced measures to get more people inoculated, including door-to-door outreach programs, making vaccines available at workplaces, encouraging employers to offer PTO for employees to get a shot, and stepping up efforts to get vaccines to pediatricians to provide shots to those 12-18 years old.

 Skimm'd by Maria Martinolich and Kamini Ramdeen

 Sign up for the Daily Skimm email newsletter.

 Delivered to your inbox every morning and prepares you for your day in minutes.

 If you’re fully vaccinated and find yourself with the rare possibility of having a breakthrough infection, here’s what you need to know.